From WebLab Wiki

 Not really.
 The copyright are just telling you who are the original author of the code.
-That's fully compatible with LGPL 2.1.
+That's fully compatible with LGPGL 2.1.

-The tools proposed in the WebLab (namely Apche Tomcat as an application server, Liferay as a web portal and either PEtALS as an ESB with Orchestra as a BPEL orchestrator or Apache Karaf as an OSGi container and Apache Camel as a routing and mediation engine) are indeed open source under their own licensing models.
-However these are just the recommended ones and you are free to use others that are compatible with the standards that we use (more information in technical pages).
-On top of that, we are using a lot of third party libraries, their licences are mentioned on a dedicated Wiki page WebLab_Third_Party_Licenses.
+The tools proposed in the WebLab (namely Tomcat as an application server, Liferay as a web portal, PEtALS as an ESB and finally Orchestra as a BPEL orchestrator) are indeed open source under their own licensing model.
+However these are just the recommended ones and you are free to use others that are compatible with the standard we use (more information in technical pages).
+On top of that, we are using a lot of third party librairies, their licences are mentionned on a dedicated Wiki page WebLab_Third_Party_Licenses.

 Among the multiple research projects in which the WebLab has been used, more than 100 services and or user interface component have been develop by our partners.
 However only them are the right person to decide whether they want to open their source or not.
 And it's the same for any new component.

 How can I create WebLab Resources, Video, Annotation, Document ?

 You can use WebLab Factory, from the WebLab Model Extended project.

 How can I annotate a WebLab Resource using my ontology ?

 You can either use either WebLab Model Annotator to annotate Resource:

 DublinCoreAnnotator dca = new DublinCoreAnnotator(document); //Set the title dca.writeTitle("My New Document");